 +44 (0)20 7942 2000

-The new galleries will include a major new introductory gallery, presenting a ‘world history’ of ceramics, highlighting connections between ceramics of different cultures and periods.
-Another major gallery will be devoted to ceramic materials and techniques, and there will be smaller rooms for temporary exhibitions, changing displays of international contemporary ceramics, and the study collections of 20th century pottery and architectural ceramics.
+The ceramics galleries (rooms 136 to 146) include an introductory gallery, presenting a ‘world history’ of ceramics, highlighting connections between ceramics of different cultures and periods.
+Another gallery is devoted to ceramic materials and techniques, and there are smaller rooms for temporary exhibitions, changing displays of international contemporary ceramics, and the study collections of 20th century pottery and architectural ceramics.
 The Victoria and Albert Museum has an extensive collection of ceramics, which includes the Salting Bequest.
 This is an outstanding collection of Kangxi blue and white, Famille Verte, with some Famille Noire and Blanc de Chine.